pchandrasekaran1595/Arabic-MNIST/ReadMe.md

 6. --bs     - Batch Size used for dataloader creation

 7. --early  - Number of epochs to wait after stagnated validation metrics before stopping the training

+8. --kaggle - Kaggle Support for notebooks created on the dataset
 </pre>

 &nbsp;